ttoscanoqui/FinalProjectGraduation/README.md

     the event that none of those situations existed, the signal was sent that everything is correct, to start dispensing liquid in the bottles.

+### Canny_code (canny library-opencv)
+    This code first filter out any noise ussing Gaussian filter.
+    The the intensity gradiente of the image is finded.
+    After that apply the non-maximun suppression.
+This removes pixeles that are not considered to be part of an edge.
+    Finally step apply hysteresis, using two thresholds (lower and upper)
+### Gray_scale
+    This code convert the full color token photos to a gray scale photo, because it is easier process a gray scale foto.
+### Imagen_segmentation
+    This code divide the bottle in two parts, the first one part of the lid, and the second one the rest of the bottle And determinated the range of pixel of both parts that are considered the optimal condition that the bottle have to enter to the filling station.
+### Characteristic_extraction
+    This code extract the numbers of pixel bottle by bottle, in two parts segmentation,(part of lid and rest of the bottle), and compare with the image segmentation data.
+### converion_plc_variables
+    This code convert and send the signals depending on the results obtained to the plc.